leahfilkin-myob/RefactoringKata/katas/kata-http-basic-web-application/kata-http-basic-web-application.md

 It's the late 1990s and the internet has just begun to flourish.
 You have a brilliant idea to build a Hello World web application however there are no MVC frameworks for you to use.

-You need to implement a basic Hello World web application without using any frameworks.
+Your mission is to implement a basic Hello World web application without using any frameworks.

 When calling the web application from a browser it should return a greeting with your name and the current date/time of the server.